Texas Instruments Incorporated

 What are the main risks of holding TXN?

-Based on the analysis of Texas Instruments (TXN), here are the key risks of holding the stock, ordered by importance:
+Based on this analysis of Texas Instruments (TXN), the key risks are:

 What is the price forecast for TXN in 2026?